 When you are torrenting, one of the ways you get caught is by exposing your true location (IP address) while seeding.
 This is because of the way torrents work – anyone can see who and from where the file is being shared.
 Secondly, if your ISP logs all your internet usage activities then you can also get into trouble while using torrents.

-To perform torrenting safely and securely, you should hide your IP address from copyright trolls and encrypt all your internet traffic.
+To perform torrenting safely and securely, you should hide your IP address by masking and encryption.
 One of the tools for performing this task is by using a VPN for torrent.
 A VPN makes you anonymous by spoofing your true identity (IP address) and encrypting all your web traffic through secure protocols and encryption keys.

 This brings an end to our blog on torrenting.
 We have covered all the basis, from the fundamentals about torrents, to how they work, what terminologies you should be knowledgeable about, to how you can use torrents, and whether they are illegal or legal.

 We have also highlighted how you can perform safe torrenting with the help of a VPN service.
-Therefore, if you are new to using torrents and don’t know where to start, then this is the perfect method for getting started.
+Therefore, if you are new to using torrents and don’t know where to start, then this is the perfect place to get started.

 If you have any further queries regarding what is torrenting or if you are facing any difficulty in using torrents, then do let us know in the comments below.